 Our veterans deserve the highest quality health care, which is why I was proud to introduce the Jason Simcakoski PROMISE Act to address the opioid epidemic and reform pain management practices at the Tomah VA and throughout the VA system.
 I worked on a bipartisan basis to pass the bill into law in 2016 and I’ll continue to fight to provide veterans the care they earned and deserve.

-I also authored legislation to create the Veterans History Project, a program run through the Library Congress, which has recorded and archived more than 110,000 stories from veterans to preserve them for future generations.
+I also authored legislation to create the Veterans History Project, a program run through the Library of Congress, which has recorded and archived more than 110,000 stories from veterans to preserve them for future generations.

 Providing affordable, quality health care has been one of my goals since I was first elected.
 That’s why I’m proud to have helped shape and pass the Affordable Care Act–resulting in health care coverage for more than 200,000 Wisconsinites and guaranteeing health care for the more than 2.5 million Wisconsinites with pre-existing conditions.
 I have and always will fight back against partisan attacks to repeal the Affordable Care Act and continue to build upon the work we’ve done.